Jack Watling: Television

-His final roles were all on television, in series such as Bergerac 4 episodes 1989-1991 as Frank Blakemore and Heartbeat as The Colonel 1994 in Lost and Found.
+Watling's final roles were all on television, in series including Bergerac, four episodes 1989–1991, as Frank Blakemore and Heartbeat as The Colonel 1994 in "Lost and Found".

 Personal life

 Watling was married to former actress Patricia Hicks.
 He was the father of actress Deborah Watling, actor/politician Giles Watling, sculptor Nicky Matthews, and a fourth child, Adam, who died in infancy.
 Watling was also the stepfather of actress Dilys Watling, Hicks's daughter from a previous marriage.
 The Watlings were long-term residents at Alderton Hall, Loughton.